Management - Graduate

 Registration and admission requirements

-Applicants will have completed their undergraduate studies with distinction, with a GPA of at least 90 in engineering, the exact sciences, brain sciences, psychology, biotechnology, economics.
+2. Applicants will have completed their undergraduate studies with distinction, with a GPA of at least 85 in engineering, the exact sciences, biotechnology, brain sciences, psychology or economics.

 Admission will be conditional on:

-Holders of a bachelor’s degree from an institution for higher learning recognized by the Israeli Council for Higher Education in the areas of Sociology, Anthropology, Human Resources Services and Human Resources with a final grade of no less than 90, who have also passed at least two undergraduate quantitative courses with a grade of no less than 91.
+3. Holders of a bachelor’s degree from an institution for higher learning recognized by the Israeli Council for Higher Education in the areas of Sociology, Anthropology, Human Resources Services and Human Resources, Labor Studies, Social work, communication with a final grade of no less than 90, who have also passed at least two undergraduate quantitative courses with a grade of no less than 91.

-Holders of master's degree from an institution for higher learning recognized by the Israeli Council for Higher Education in the areas of Engineering, Exact Sciences, Life Science, Economics, Management Science, Psychology, Brain Science, Medical Science with a final grade of no less than 85 or other discipline with substantial quantitative component.
-As well as holders of a master’s degree from an institution for higher learning recognized by the Israeli Council for Higher Education in the areas of Sociology, Anthropology, Social Science, Human Resources Services and Human Resources and Organizational Behavioral with a final grade of no less than 85, who have also passed at least two quantitative courses with a grade of no less than 91.
+4. Holders of master's degree from an institution for higher learning recognized by the Israeli Council for Higher Education in the areas of Engineering, Exact Sciences, Life Science, Economics, Management Science, Psychology, Brain Science, Medical Science with a final grade of no less than 85 or other discipline with substantial quantitative component.
+As well as holders of a master’s degree from an institution for higher learning recognized by the Israeli Council for Higher Education in the areas of Sociology, Anthropology, Human Resources Services and Human Resources and Organizational Behavioral, Labor Studies, Social work, communication with a final grade of no less than 85, who have also passed at least two quantitative courses with a grade of no less than 91.

 Registration and admission requirements

-See details in the section on general admission requirements for the master’s programs.
-Candidates must meet the quantitative GMAT/quantitative psychometric.
+- See details in the section on general admission requirements for the master’s programs.
+Candidates must meet the quantitative GMAT or GMAT Focus Edition/quantitative psychometric.

-Admission to the M.Sc. in Management Sciences – Financial Management and Capital Market (1244), without GMAT\Quantitative Psychometric
+Admission to the M.Sc. in Management Sciences – Marketing Management (1245), without GMAT or GMAT Focus Edition\Quantitative Psychometric

 1. Holding a D.M.D., Ph.D., or M.D.